-The Home directory is a personal, secure area where you can save files that you are working on.
+The Home directory, H:\, is a safe place where you can save your files.
 Whenever you log on to the university's system you are automatically connected to your own saved files.
 The home directory is located under "Computer" and has a name that corresponds with your username.

 is used by various software installed on university computers including settings files.
 You can not save anything here.